 Using fluoroscopic X-ray to guide needle placement, your doctor at Garden State Pain Control injects a mixture of local anesthetic and anti-inflammatory medication near nerves responsible for your leg pain.
 This procedure, which is often used for leg pain caused by complex regional pain syndrome, provides immediate and long-term relief from leg pain.

 You may be a candidate for spinal cord stimulation if your leg pain is severe and doesn’t respond to other conservative treatments.
-Your doctor at Garden State Pain Control inserts a wire lead into the space alongside your spine, near the nerves causing your leg pain.
+Your doctor at Garden State Pain & Orthopedics inserts a wire lead into the space alongside your spine, near the nerves causing your leg pain.

 The wire is connected to a medical device, a spinal cord stimulator, that transmits mild electrical signals to nerves in the spine.
 The electrical stimulation stops nerves from sending pain signals to your brain.
 As a result, your pain is significantly relieved.